tanvirr007/CustomROM_build_guide_aosp/README.md

 ```
 <br>

-Note: Here rom_name mean, use the rom name that you're going to build or you can use any name whatever the fuck you want
+<b>Note:</b> Here, rom_name means, use the rom name that you're going to build or you can use any name whatever the fuck you want

 ## Clone Rom Source ##